The Lane, Covent Garden

 sola soho

 Michelin-starred Sola is a tasting menu only spot acclaimed for its celebration of Californian cooking.
 Given the no-choice concept, creating a delectable pre-theatre set menu must have been a doddle for chef-patron Victor Garvey – and he's certainly delivered the goods.
-Served across seven courses, begin with a series of snacks including vodka-cured salmon roulade, suckling pig with jasmine, and devilled egg before moving on to langoustine with wild mushroom wonton, roasted day boat scallop and black Sollies figs with toasted sesame.
+Served across seven courses, begin with a series of snacks including vodka-cured salmon roulade and devilled egg with gochujang before moving on to langoustine with wild mushroom wonton and black cod with leeks and sake.
 A seriously impressive start to your night out.

 Close to: London Palladium, Sondheim Theatre, Soho Theatre, Prince Edward Theatre